Skip Header

 Looking to top up your ISA?

-Important information - please keep in mind that the value of investments can go down as well as up, so you may get back less than you invest.
-Eligibility to invest in an ISA and tax treatment depends on personal circumstances and all tax rules may change in the future.
-This information is not a personal recommendation for any particular investment.
-If you are unsure about the suitability of an investment you should speak to one of Fidelity's advisers or an authorised financial adviser of your choice.
+Important information - investment values can go down as well as up, so you may get back less than you invest.
+ISA eligibility and tax treatment depends on individual circumstances and tax rules may change.
+This is not a personal recommendation for a specific investment.
+If you're not sure which investments are suitable for you, consult Fidelity's advisers or another authorised financial adviser.

 • It’s easy to top up your Stocks and Shares ISA online.